tonooga/react_hooks/src/hooks/use-context/useContext.md

 # Implementation
 In the original code we use the useState hook to set up the prop and the function to manage this prop.
 But we will now use createContext hook:
 1. Import createContext from react
 2. Instantiate an object from class createContext.
 No argument is needed.
-We will call it GlobalStateContext.
+We will call it ``GlobalStateContext``.
 3. Create a component called ContextExample that will return two child components.
-4. Within the return we call a method from our object GlobalStateContext.Provider
+4. Within the return we call a method from our object ``GlobalStateContext.Provider``
 5. We pass as value the states and functions we need to pass to all the other child components.
 Here is where we make the props available 'globally'.
-6. In the child component definition: we define the state or the function needed and we pass them the useContext(GlobalStateContext) hook.
+6. In the child component definition: we define the state or the function needed and we pass them the ``useContext(GlobalStateContext)`` hook.
 This is enough to give all the children access to the global props we define in steps 5.
 6. In the parent component, we call the child components without the props as we did with useState case.